-To determine the boiling-point elevation, the apparatus in Figure 1.3.2, called Swietoslawski ebulliometer, is employed.
+To determine the boiling-point elevation, the apparatus in Figure 1.4, called Swietoslawski ebulliometer, is employed.
 The boiling vessel (1) is filled with 50 mL of the solvent and additionally one or two boiling stones are added.
 The vessel is heated until the temperature stays constant (boiling point is reached).
-Then, the students must briefly remove the temperature sensor (2) and fill in the first portion of previously weighed pellets of the unknown substance through the upper opening.
-This leads to an increase in temperature until the new boiling point is reached.
-Then, the second portion of the pellets, previously weighed is added and the corresponding boiling point is determined in a similar way.
+Then, the students must briefly remove the temperature sensor (2) and fill in 5 mL of the unknown liquid substance through the upper opening.
+This leads to a temperature increase until the new boiling point is reached.
+Then, again 5 mL of the liquid are added and the corresponding boiling point is determined in a similar way.
+To calculate the mass corresponding to 5 mL of the unknown substance at the temperature and pressure of the experiment please refer to Table 1.5-1.

-Figure 1.3.2: Setup for measuring the boiling point elevation: (1) boiling vessel, (2) temperature sensor, (3) Liebig refrigerator and (4) heating mantel.
+Figure 1.4: Setup for measuring the boiling point elevation: (1) boiling vessel, (2) temperature sensor, (3) Liebig refrigerator and (4) heating mantel.

-Plot the vapour pressure curve of the solvent drawing $\ln p$ against $1/T$ to obtain a straight line predicted by equation (1.5).
-Determine $\Delta{vap}H$ graphically from the slope of the line and also calculate it according to equation (1.5).
-The boiling points determined in the experiment at the same pressure going upwards and downwards are different.
-Provide a possible reason for this deviation between the two series of measurements.
-Use the determined $\Delta{vap}H$ to calculate the ebullioscopic constant of the solvent using equation (1.15) Further calculate $\Delta{vap}S$ according to the rule found by Pictet and Trouton (equation (1.
-Use the determined ebullioscopic constant and the measured increase in boiling point after addition o the unknown compound to calculate the molecular weight of the unknown substance according to equation (1.16).
-The measured elevations in boiling point due to addition of the unknown substance are defined as follows: $T_1 - T_0$ $T_1 = $ Temperature after addition of the 1 st portion of the pellets $T_2 - T_0$ $T_2 =$ Temperature after addition of the 2 nd portion of the pellets $T_2 - T_1$ The 1 st difference refers to m_1 (\equiv mass of 1 st portion), the 2 nd difference to $m_1 + m_2$, and the 3 rd to m_2 .
-Using the average molecular weight of the unknown substance and knowing that the substance is a hydrocarbon (composed of C and H), determine its molecular formula.
+- Plot the vapour pressure curve of the solvent drawing $\ln p$ against 1/T to obtain a straight line predicted by equation (1.5). - $\Box$ Determine $\Delta{vap}H$ graphically from the slope of the line and also calculate it according to equation (1.5). - The boiling points determined in the experiment at the same pressure going upwards and downwards are different.
+Provide a possible reason for this deviation between the two series of measurements. - Use the determined $\Delta{vap}H$ to calculate the ebullioscopic constant of the solvent using equation (1.15).
+Further calculate $\Delta{vap}S$ according to the rule found by Pictet and Trouton (equation (1.7)). - Use the determined ebullioscopic constant and the measured increase in boiling point after addition of the unknown compound to calculate the molecular weight of the unknown substance according to equation (1.16).
+The measured elevations in boiling point due to addition of the unknown substance are defined as follows: - $T_1 T_0$ $T_1$ = Temperature after addition of the 1st portion of the pellets

+$T_2 - T_0$ $T_2$ = Temperature after addition of the 2nd portion of the pellets

+$T_2-T_1$

+The 1st difference refers to $m_1$ ( $\equiv$ mass of 1st portion), the 2nd difference to $m_1 + m_2$ , and the 3rd to $m_2$ .

-☐ Perform an error analysis for all calculations.
+- Using the average molecular weight of the unknown substance and knowing that the substance is a hydrocarbon (composed of C and H), determine its molecular formula. - □ Perform an error analysis for all calculations.